gravitational/gravity/docs/5.x/overview.md

 # Introduction

+!!! tip "Information"
+    As of October 10, 2018, Telekube has been renamed to Gravity.

-Welcome to Telekube, by Gravitational.
-Telekube allows developers to package and deploy their complex multi-node, multi-tier application clusters into a variety of target infrastructure options, such as their own AWS accounts, 3rd party AWS accounts or even into air-gapped, bare metal server clusters.
+Welcome to Gravity, by Gravitational.
+Gravity allows developers to package and deploy their complex multi-node, multi-tier application clusters into a variety of target infrastructure options, such as their own AWS accounts, 3rd party AWS accounts or even into air-gapped, bare metal server clusters.

-Telekube uses Google's [Kubernetes](http://k8s.io) as a portable cluster runtime and allows ops teams to remotely manage many instances of a cluster either via SSH or via Kubernetes API, even if they are located behind a firewall.
+Gravity uses Google's [Kubernetes](http://k8s.io) as a portable cluster runtime and allows ops teams to remotely manage many instances of a cluster either via SSH or via Kubernetes API, even if they are located behind a firewall.

-This overview will walk you through the basic concepts of Telekube and explain how it is used to solve the operational challenges that arise in the use cases below.
+This overview will walk you through the basic concepts of Gravity and explain how it is used to solve the operational challenges that arise in the use cases below.

-If you already have a good understanding of Telekube you can choose to jump right in with our [Quick Start](/quickstart) guide or dive deeper into Telekube documentation through the table of contents.
+If you already have a good understanding of Gravity you can choose to jump right in with our [Quick Start](/quickstart) guide or dive deeper into Gravity documentation through the table of contents.

 ## Use Cases

-There are two primary use cases for Telekube:
+There are two primary use cases for Gravity:

 1. **Private SaaS:** Software vendors (including SaaS applications) often need to deploy their complex software into private datacenters or 3rd party cloud accounts owned by their enterprise customers.
-   Telekube allows them to snapshot, publish and distribute updates to the enterprise customers.
+   Gravity allows them to snapshot, publish and distribute updates to the enterprise customers.

 2. **Multi-Region Kubernetes:** Ops teams in large companies with many distributed product teams often need to provide Kubernetes-as-a-Service within their organization across multiple hosting regions and multiple hosting providers.
-Telekube allows them to pre-package supported Kubernetes configurations into "applications" and streamline their management and cross-organizational trust.
+Gravity allows them to pre-package supported Kubernetes configurations into "applications" and streamline their management and cross-organizational trust.